Skip to main content

 // allowed = true

-If we were to check the following: "is bob a viewer of document:meeting_notes.doc?" it would return false since that relationship tuple does not exist within OpenFGA yet.
+Checking whether bob is an viewer of document:meeting_notes.doc returns false because that relationship tuple does not exist in OpenFGA yet.

 Initialize the SDK